 You can avoid the most common orthodontic emergencies by simply following your orthodontist’s instructions.
 On the first day with braces, they will tell you what diet you have to follow.
 This consists of avoiding any type of hard and sticky foods like chips, nuts, toffee, big cuts of red meats, bread with seeds, chewing gum, popcorn, and much more.
 Orthodontists recommend mostly soft foods on your diet; a few options are seedless bread, scrambled eggs, soft-boiled vegetables, fish or chicken, and fruits like apples are ok to consume as long as you cut them into small pieces first.

-The recommended diet avoids unnecessary stress on the appliance and makes it easier for the patient to clean after.
+The recommended diet avoids unnecessary stress on the appliance and makes it easier for the patient to clean up after.
 Patients with clear aligners don’t have to follow any diet.
 Brushing your teeth twice every day and maintaining good oral health will allow for stronger teeth, reducing the possibility of injury in the future.

 If you need more information regarding how to deal with orthodontic emergencies, you can contact us here.
-If you would like to make an appointment, you can schedule one at Rose Rock here.
+If you would like to make an appointment, you can schedule one at Rose Rock Orthodontics here.